openline-ai/openline.ai/docs/guides/zendesk.md

 ### What happens to this data?

-- Openline collects the raw Zendesk data and stores this within its customer graph for easy manipulation into useful aggregations and views
+- Openline collects your Zendesk data and stores this within your customer graph for easy manipulation into useful aggregations and views
   - This data includes contacts, interactions, companies, deals and more!
 - Once stored in customerOS, this data is linked to all other customer data from other systems and inputs
   - This allows you to see the full picture about your customer without having to load data from one place to another!